WithSecureLabs/cloud-wiki/docs/azure/index.md

 # Microsoft Azure

 Microsoft's cloud platform.
-Portal available at <https://portal.azure.com>
+Main portal available at <https://portal.azure.com>

+A list of all the various Azure and Microsoft portals that would be of interest to people managing and administrating the different services can be found at the following website: <https://msportals.io/>

 ## Basics guides